luv91/luv91/README.md

 ## 🚀 About Me
 I am a former Senior Data Scientist, Research Engineer, and Technical Blogger Seeking Co-op/Internship Opportunities in Machine Learning, Starting January 2024.

-### 😎😎 In our ArXiv research article (from the Computer Vision section) on ablation analysis of Vector Quantized Generative Adversarial Networks (VQGANs) for image-to-image synthesis, we delved into understanding the discrete latent space, specifically studying the effects of varying its size on image reconstruction.
-The Figure below is shown as an example and it visually compares original images with their corresponding reconstructions under different configurations: one without positional encoding and the other introducing 2D positional encodings.
+### 😎😎 In our ArXiv research article (from the Computer Vision section) on ablation analysis of Vector Quantized Generative Adversarial Networks (VQGANs) for image-to-image synthesis, we delved into understanding the discrete latent space, specifically studying the effects of varying its size on image reconstruction. //The Figure below is shown as an example and it visually compares original images with their corresponding reconstructions under different configurations: one without positional encoding and the other introducing 2D positional encodings.
 Please go through the article to delve deeper
 <a target="_blank" href="https://arxiv.org/pdf/2308.05242.pdf"><img src="https://github.com/luv91/VQGAN_Project/blob/main/figure_7_codebook_8192_ld_256_without_pos_withpos_Images%3D65.png" alt="My recent Arxiv article on VQGANs"></a>